-Children who have special educational needs have individual targets.
-These can be set by the class teacher, by the Specialist Inclusion Team if they suggest a Learning Support Programme or by the Speech and Language therapist.
+Children who have special educational needs have individual targets on their wave 2 or wave 3 plans.
+These can be set by the class teacher, in consultation with the SENDCo by the Specialist Inclusion Team if they suggest a Learning Support Programme or by the Speech and Language therapist.
 The targets are measurable and are reviewed termly or more frequently if appropriate.
 Most of the time, these targets will be linked to a specific intervention or adaptation, matched to the child's presenting needs.
 Parents are invited to review meetings to discuss their child's progress towards their targets and to plan for next steps.